JasonOehlberg/vr-classroom/README.md

 ![VR Classroom](https://github.com/JasonOehlberg/vr-classroom/blob/master/ClassroomStill4.jpg)
 ## Overview
-The VR Classroom simulation involves creating a semi-realistic classroom environment for the use of the College of Education at Northeastern State University.
-The simulation utilizes [Unity](https://unity3d.com/), a leading gaming engine and [Oculus Rift](https://www.oculus.com/rift/), a leader in virtual reality hardware technology.
-The goal of this project is to set the groundwork for future improvements and scenerios to be made for the use of students pursuing degrees in education.
+The VR Classroom is an ongoing project for the creation of a semi-realistic classroom environment.
+The project's aim is to create classroom behavioral scenerios for use by the College of Education at Northeastern State University.
+This project lays the groundwork for future improvements and scenerios to be created with the purpose of being utilized by students pursuing degrees in education.The simulation is built with [Unity](https://unity3d.com/), a leading gaming engine and [Oculus Rift](https://www.oculus.com/rift/), a leader in virtual reality hardware technology.
 VR Classroom was created in conjunction with a capstone project by Jason Oehlberg pursuing a bachelor's degree in Computer Science at Northeastern State University.

 ## Getting Started